Spherical tokamak: Spherical tokamaks

 In 1984, Martin Peng of ORNL proposed an alternate arrangement of the magnet coils that would greatly reduce the aspect ratio while avoiding the erosion issues of the compact tokamak.
 Instead of wiring each magnet coil separately, he proposed using a single large conductor in the center, and wiring the magnets as half-rings off of this conductor.
 What was once a series of individual rings passing through the hole in the center of the reactor was reduced to a single post, allowing for aspect ratios as low as 1.2.
 This means that STs can reach the same operational triple product numbers as conventional designs using one tenth the magnetic field.

 The design, naturally, also included the advances in plasma shaping that were being studied concurrently.
 Like all modern designs, the ST uses a D-shaped plasma cross section.
 If you consider a D on the right side and a reversed D on the left, as the two approach each other (as A is reduced) eventually the vertical surfaces touch and the resulting shape is a circle.
 In 3D, the outer surface is roughly spherical.
-They named this layout the "spherical tokamak", or ST. These studies suggested that the ST layout would include all the qualities of the advanced tokamak, the compact tokamak, would strongly suppress several forms of turbulence, reach high β, have high self-magnetism and be less costly to build.
+They named this layout the "spherical tokamak", or ST. These studies suggested that the ST layout would include all the qualities of the advanced tokamak, the compact tokamak, would strongly suppress several forms of turbulence, reach high β, have high self-magnetization and be less costly to build.

 The ST concept appeared to represent an enormous advance in tokamak design.
 In 1985 ORNL proposed the Spherical Torus Experiment (STX).
 However, this was during a period when US fusion research budgets were being dramatically scaled back.
 ORNL was provided with funds to develop and test a prototype central solenoid column built with 6 layers of turns of a high-strength copper alloy called "Glidcop" (each layer with water cooling).
 However, they were unable to secure funding to build the complete STX design.